 Google search operators

-Google has too much information, so use a search operator to refine your queries and get relevant results.
+Google has too much information and infographics, so use a search operator to refine your queries and get relevant results.
 These are simple techniques – you can put your search term in quotation marks, combine a site’s URL and a keyword, or use link and info commands in the search engine.
 Our favourite operators include:

 Search social media

 Put @ in front of a word to search social media.
 For example: @twitter.

 Put $ in front of a number.
 For example: camera $400.